xxxxtim/race-predict/README.md

-# FHEVM React Template

-A minimal React frontend template for building FHEVM-enabled decentralized applications (dApps).
-This template provides a simple development interface for interacting with FHEVM smart contracts, specifically the `FHECounter.sol` contract.
+# 🏁 FHERacePredict — Privacy-Preserving Race Prediction dApp

+**FHERacePredict** is a decentralized application (dApp) built using **Zama’s FHEVM** that allows users to submit and store **encrypted race predictions** while keeping all sensitive data private on-chain.

+This project demonstrates how **Fully Homomorphic Encryption (FHE)** can be combined with smart contracts and modern frontend tools to create a privacy-first decentralized experience.

+---

-## 🚀 What is FHEVM?
+## 🔐 What is FHEVM?

-FHEVM (Fully Homomorphic Encryption Virtual Machine) enables computation on encrypted data directly on Ethereum.
-This template demonstrates how to build dApps that can perform computations while keeping data private.
+**FHEVM (Fully Homomorphic Encryption Virtual Machine)** enables smart contracts to perform computations directly on encrypted data — without needing to decrypt it.
+This means users can interact with blockchain applications **securely and privately**, maintaining data confidentiality even while using public networks.

+With **FHERacePredict**, players’ race predictions are stored in encrypted form.
+Only the contract logic can process them, and only authorized users can decrypt the final results.

+---

 ## ✨ Features

-- **🔐 FHEVM Integration**: Built-in support for fully homomorphic encryption
+- **🔒 Encrypted Predictions** — User inputs remain private using Fully Homomorphic Encryption.
+- **⚙️ Smart Contract on FHEVM** — Secure computation on encrypted values.
-- **⚛️ React + Next.js**: Modern, performant frontend framework
+- **⚛️ React + Next.js Frontend** — Modern UI framework for a responsive dApp experience.
-- **🎨 Tailwind CSS**: Utility-first styling for rapid UI development
+- **🎨 Tailwind CSS** — Clean and efficient styling system.
-- **🔗 RainbowKit**: Seamless wallet connection and management
+- **🔗 RainbowKit + Wagmi** — Wallet connection and on-chain interaction made simple.
-- **🌐 Multi-Network Support**: Works on both Sepolia testnet and local Hardhat node
+- **🌐 Multi-Network Ready** — Works on Sepolia testnet and local Hardhat/FHE node.
-- **📦 Monorepo Structure**: Organized packages for SDK, contracts, and frontend

 ## 📋 Prerequinextjss